 However, after that only a small fraction of him survived in nanobot form inside Lex Luthor, and the rest seemed to be his equivalent of spiritual essence.
 When the former was destroyed a fragment remained, but it was powerless and seemed to be genuinely dead.
 The latter was fully reformed in the Grand Finale, but only as part of a resurrected Darkseid.
 His personality is now totally subsumed by the latter, and the latter was destroyed and even if he comes back, currently this Brainiac can be considered Deader than Dead.

 And yet, Brainiac 5 must've come from somewhere.
-Not to mention the episode in Superman The Animated Series where he came from the very far future to destroy Superman before he even learned about his powers.
+Not to mention the episode in Superman The Animated Series where he came from the very far future (indicating that the ending of the Grand Finale didn't get rid of him), to destroy Superman before he even learned about his powers.

 The death of anyone in Transformers who is considered to be a "multiversal singularity" is considered to be this, so don't count Unicron, The Fallen, or Vector Prime out just yet.
 Mind you, it is an All There in the Manual thing and within their series, there is nothing to hint their survival - when shown to be completely destroyed.
 (Blow Unicron up but leave the head?
 He'll be back.)